rist-ro/rl-introduction-notes/sutton_rl.md

 Average reward is another formulation for return values, which, unlike the previous ones, has **no discounting**.
 The discounting setting is difficult with function approximation **in the continuing setting** and  average-reward is better suited.

-For a certain policy, we can therefore compute the average expected reward in the limit to infinity steps:
+For a certain policy, we can, therefore, compute the average expected reward in the limit to infinity steps:
 $$
 r(\pi) \triangleq \lim_{h \to \infty} \dfrac{1}{h}\mathbb{E} \left[ R_t | S_0, A_{0:t-1} \sim \pi \right] = \sum _s \mu _\pi (s) \sum _a \pi (a|s) \sum _{s', r} p (s', r| s,a) r
 $$